UK Council for Psychotherapy

 Being Heard In normal social situations it is unacceptable to express all our feelings, unravel things and tell everyone everything.
 Even with people we trust, our closest friends or family, limits are usually set in what we say, and they may find it hard to give objective advice.
 What people are prepared to hear may also limit our expression.
 We may restrain what we disclose or fear the response yet need to talk openly about things.
 We may want to explore, talk about how we really feel and feel listened to, find some answers, value the anonymity, professional feedback and help of a counsellor or psychotherapist as someone independent to turn to, not directly connected, who isn't too close, can hear us, mirror us back, is alongside us without a vested interest, preconceptions, who doesn't say things to simply please you.
 Therapy offers us the opportunity to share our inner world, tell our story which gives our life colour, get things off our chest so we can be heard and listened to and know we are not alone, for someone to bear witness to us.
 It can be a space to talk about what we need to talk about, say some things out loud, speak the unspoken and express our thoughts, however they may sound.

-Supportive Resource Some of us can be too proud or ashamed to ask for professional help, fearing that if we do, something is "wrong" with us.
+Supportive Resource, Routine, Structure Some of us can be too proud or ashamed to ask for professional help, fearing that if we do, something is "wrong" with us.
 Yet receiving a different response to what is our usual experience can also be significant.
-Many people view counselling and psychotherapy as a regular supportive resource, with someone they can turn to, just as acceptable as maintaining our diet and physical health.
+Many people value the regular structure and routine of talking to someone as helpful, viewing counselling and psychotherapy as a regular supportive resource, with someone they can turn to, just as acceptable as maintaining our diet and physical health.
 Others seek counselling support as a mentoring resource.

 Change Some of us may find it too painful to talk to anyone else about our fears, pain or suffering, which can sometimes be almost unbearable.
 We may feel unable to solve our struggles and need help overcoming them.
 We can't do everything on our own and it can dawn on us that waiting for personal change can go on forever, even in our relationship.